-Wayne Couzens kidnapped Sarah Everard in ‘fake Covid arrest’ with handcuffs
+Wayne Couzens kidnapped Sarah Everard using handcuffs and ‘fake Covid arrest’

 The passenger in the car described seeing a woman with one arm behind her back as a man in dark clothing began to place a handcuff on her other arm.

-CCTV shown to the court showed two people - Couzens and Ms Everard - standing on a pavement behind a stationary white car with its hazard lights flashing.
+CCTV footage played in court showed two people - Couzens and Ms Everard - standing on a pavement behind a stationary white car which had its hazard lights flashing.

 A week after she disappeared, Ms Everard’s body was found in a woodland stream in Ashford, Kent –just metres from land owned by Couzens.

-Mr Little said: “The defendant’s plot of land is very close to, and in the same woods, that he was to burn Sarah Everard’s body after he had murdered her.

-“He then moved her body in green bags that he had purchased specifically for that task to a pond deeper into the woods but which was only about 130 metres from his plot.”
+Mr Little said the defendant had moved her body in “green bags that he had purchased specifically for that task to a pond deeper into the woods but which was only about 130 metres from his plot”.

 More follows